 Fall & spring forums

-The North Carolina Association of Colleges of Teacher Educators is the organization that unites teacher educators in both public and private colleges and universities, staff and faculty in state created initiatives and consortia, and the North Carolina Department of Public Instruction.
+The North Carolina Association of Colleges for Teacher Education is the organization that unites teacher educators in both public and private colleges and universities, staff and faculty in state created initiatives and consortia, and the North Carolina Department of Public Instruction.
 NCACTE is the lead advocacy group for policy issues regarding teacher preparation in North Carolina.
 We invite you to become engaged in our advocacy initiatives and help us move forward.

 We would love to have you join our work!
 If you are interested in serving on a working committee, please